 Upon determination that the first sediment sample is noncompliant, at minimum, five (5) additional sediment samples will be collected at a 25-foot spacing in all directions and assessed.
 If the additional samples are also noncompliant, then additional samples will be collected at a 25-foot spacing in all directions until the areal extent is identified.

 The samples will be visually compared to the acceptable sand criteria.
-If deemed necessary by the Engineer, quantitative assessments of the sand will be conducted for grain size, silt content, shell content, and Munsell color using the methods outlined in section D.8.b.
+If deemed necessary by the Engineer, quantitative assessments of the sand will be conducted for grain size, silt content, shell content, and Munsell color using the methods outlined in section F.2.
 Samples will be archived by the Permittee.

 A site map will be prepared depicting the location of all samples and the boundaries of all areas of noncompliant fill.